 Occupying the courtyard and part of the ground floor of the Morris House Hotel, this cozy new American restaurant had so many delicious offerings I had a terrible time deciding.
 After agonizing for at least twenty minutes, rosemary infused gin drink in hand, I settled on roasted asparagus with feta and pomegranate, creamy polenta and seared scallops.

-Philadelphia 2nd Story Brewing Company2nd Story Brewing Company 4 out of 5 stars Check it out
+2nd Story Brewing Company Check it out

 117 Chestnut St., Philadelphia, PA 19106